-After copying your executable and any input files to /scratch/<user-name>, you can submit jobs to the queue from the development nodes using a script that specifies what executable to run, from which directory to run it, on how many nodes, with how many threads, and for how long.
+You can submit jobs to the queue from the development nodes using a script that specifies what executable to run, from which directory to run it, on how many nodes, with how many threads, and for how long.
 The queuing system used at SciNet is based around the Cluster Resources Moab Workload Manager , with Torque as the back-end resource manager on the GPC and IBM's LoadLeveler on the TCS.
 The queuing system will send the jobs to the compute nodes.
 Except in very rare cases, you do not need to access these compute nodes yourself.

-- Queuing commands are explained in the 'Running jobs' section below. - Your home directory is read-only from the compute nodes, so you have to run your job from the scratch. - The scratch directory is not backed up, so you need to copy essential results to you home directory! - Read more on the wiki pages Moab , GPC Quickstart , TCS Quickstart , Storage Quickstart .
+- Queuing commands are explained in the 'Running jobs' section below. - Your home directory is read-only from the compute nodes, so you have to run your job from the scratch. - The scratch directory is not backed up, so copy essential results to you home directory or off of SciNet! - Read more on the wiki pages Moab , GPC Quickstart , TCS Quickstart , Storage Quickstart .